 When the ball is snapped, the shield must step up and in to close the distance between the left shield and right shield, but not stepping too close to one another and cutting each other off.

 - After stepping a half yard up and in, the shield will then set themselves up in solid position – knees bent, butt down, head up, arms ready to strike as they keep their feet moving by taking short choppy steps.

 This is a “man-to-zone protection scheme”, so the shield personnel may have to block more than one rusher in their area.

 - It is essential that the shield thinks big, as they punch with their hands inside.
 Most importantly, DO NOT DROP YOUR HELMET AT COLLISION.

-The cadence can be based on 3 people’s names, Ricky, Lucy, and Mindy.
-Ricky and Lucy let you know that 10 possible rushers are in the box.
+The cadence can be based on three people’s names, Ricky, Lucy, and Mindy.
+Ricky and Lucy let you know that ten possible rushers are in the box.
 This means that a front-side and backside technique is needed.

-A Mindy call alerts you to let you know that there are 9 or fewer rushers in the box.
+A Mindy call alerts you to let you know that there are nine or fewer rushers in the box.
 Both sides will use a front-side technique here.

 The middle shield will make the protection call ( Ricky, Lucy, Mindy) and the play clock call.
 He will say the time remaining on the play clock followed by a “set” call.
 The set call is an indicator to the snapper to snap the ball.
 He does not have to snap the ball right away, but it should be within 3 seconds of the set call.

 An example of the cadence would be “Ricky, Ricky, T-12, SET.”

-The box extends from the outside shoulder of the ends to a depth of 5 yards.
+The box extends from the outside shoulder of the ends to 5 yards.
 The special teams’ coordinator will identify the number of possible rushers with a name call.